-Our client and his wife had an argument involving his drinking and the wife’s sister, who always seemed to hang out at the couple’s home and try to give marital advice.
+Our client and his wife had an argument involving his drinking and the wife’s sister, who always seemed to hang out at the couple’s home and try to give unsolicited marital advice.
 The argument reached the point that the wife decided to simply take a walk to cool down.
 Our client was drinking quite a bit at the time.

 The Redondo Beach Police had responded to the home in the past for one incident allegedly involving domestic violence, but no charges were filed in that case, which was about six weeks earlier.
 Such evidence of a prior uncharged act is potentially admissible under Evidence Code § 1109 as a prior bad act to show propensity and capacity to act similarly later.

 When the client’s wife contacted us, we immediately contacted the Redondo Beach City Prosecutor’s office to find out why the case was being filed as a felony.
-Our contact seemed to help, as the City Attorney agreed the case was misdemeanor in nature, not felony.
+Our contact seemed to help, as the City Prosecutor agreed the case was misdemeanor in nature, not felony.

 Torrance Superior Courthouse

-The case was resolved at the first pre-trial conference and Greg Hill & Associates returned a significant amount of the retainer to the Client, since the case resolved so quickly.
+The case was resolved at the first pre-trial conference and Greg Hill & Associates returned a significant amount of the retainer to the client, since the case resolved so quickly.
 There were only two appearances in court, which is far less than usual.
 Moreover, the client agreed to make all progress hearing appearances on his own.

 For more information about the difference between a felony and a misdemeanor, bail and domestic violence in general, click on the following articles:

 - What Is the Difference Between a Misdemeanor and a Felony?

 - What Punishment Do I Face for Domestic Violence?

 Watch our Video about Domestic Violence by clicking here